 - conducting the innovative research that contributes to the medical, environmental, social, and cultural well-being of the state, as well as aiding the economy and the state’s businesses and industries; and

 - performing public service in support of the needs of the residents of the state and its local, county, and state governments.

 Each component of the university’s mission reinforces and supports the other two.

-As the University of New Jersey®, Rutgers is dedicated to teaching that meets the highest standards of excellence, to conducting research that breaks new ground, and to providing services, solutions, and clinical care that help individuals and the local, national, and global communities where they live.
+Rutgers is dedicated to teaching that meets the highest standards of excellence, to conducting research that breaks new ground, and to providing services, solutions, and clinical care that help individuals and the local, national, and global communities where they live.

 Discover Rutgers University

 Discover Your Path

 Rutgers has locations in New Brunswick, Newark, and Camden and has a major academic and clinical health sciences presence that spans across the state.
 They’re all different but they’re also all Rutgers—respected, forward-looking, and packed with options.

 Founded in 1766, Rutgers–New Brunswick, our flagship location, is New Jersey’s No. 1 public research university, a top 25 public national university, a member of the Association of American Universities, and home of the Big Ten Scarlet Knights.